 Table Falls is one of the prettiest roadside attractions in the Quehanna Wild Area, but finding it can be challenging in this 75 square mile expanse of forest.

 Luckily, with the help of this write-up, you’ll easily be able to find and enjoy Table Falls and the surrounding scenery in the Quehanna Wild Area!

 Table Falls FAQs

-Table Falls is located in the Elk County portion of the Quehanna Wild Area, a 48,186 acre expanse of wilderness that encompasses parts of the Elk and Moshannon State Forests.
+Table Falls is located in the Elk County portion of the Quehanna Wild Area, a 48,186 acre expanse of wilderness that encompasses parts of Elk, Cameron, and Clearfield counties.

 Approximately 6 feet tall.